Yasu Urano

-Yasu Urano (ヤス・ウラノ, Yasu Urano) is a Japanese professional wrestler currently working as a freelancer.
-He is best known for his tenures with Dramatic Dream Team (DDT) and Kaientai Dojo promotions.
+Yasu Urano (ヤス・ウラノ, Yasu Urano) is a Japanese freelance professional wrestler.
+He is best known for his tenures with the Dramatic Dream Team (DDT) and Active Advance Pro Wrestling wrestling promotions.

 Professional wrestling career

-Independent circuit (2001-present)
+Independent circuit (2001–present)

-Although some sources state that Urano had his first professional wrestling match on November 19, 2000, the first documented one was at a house show of the IWA Puerto Rico promotion from January 11, 2001, where he defeated Hiroki.
-He is known for his early tenure with Frontier Martial-Arts Wrestling where he wrestled in 2001 at events such as the FMW Super Dynamism 2001 from August 11 where he teamed up with Tomokazu Morita in a losing effort to Naohiko Yamazaki and Ricky Fuji.
-He wrestled a match for Wrestle-1 at Pro-Wrestling ACE Vol. 6 event on July 2, 2017, where he defeated Andromeda Ken.
-He wrestled a match for Ice Ribbon at Ice Ribbon Tax Pro Wrestling Vol. 5 on February 21, 2021, where he teamed up with Ram Kaicho and Onryo, falling short to Fuminori Abe, Koju Takeda and Taro Yamada in a six-man intergender tag team match.
-At 2AW Fujita Pro Wrestling School Performance ~ Winter Special Lesson 2020 on February 15, Urano teamed up with Yuko Miyamoto and Yuma to defeat Kyu Mogami, Shu Asakawa and Taishi Takizawa.
+Urano's first documented match was at an IWA Puerto Rico house show on January 11, 2001, where he defeated Hiroki Tanabe.
+During the early stages of his career, he made appearances at events hosted by Frontier Martial-Arts Wrestling.
+On August 11, 2001 at FMW Super Dynamism, he joined Tomokazu Morita in a losing effort against Naohiko Yamazaki and Ricky Fuji.

+On July 2, 2017 Urano defeated Andromeda Ken at Pro-Wrestling ACE Vol. 6, an event hosted by Wrestle-1.
+He also wrestled a match for the joshi puroresu promotion Ice Ribbon at Ice Ribbon Tax Pro Wrestling Vol. 5 on February 21, 2021, where he teamed up with Ram Kaicho and Onryo; the trio lost to Fuminori Abe, Koju Takeda and Taro Yamada in a six-man intergender tag team match.
+At the 2AW Fujita Pro Wrestling School Performance ~ Winter Special Lesson, hosted by Active Advance Pro Wrestling on February 15, 2020, Urano teamed up with Yuko Miyamoto and Yuma to defeat Kyu Mogami, Shu Asakawa and Taishi Takizawa.

-Dramatic Dream Team/DDT Pro Wrestling (2006-present)
+Dramatic Dream Team/DDT Pro Wrestling (2006–present)

-Urano participated at Budokan Peter Pan on August 18, 2012, where he competed in 5 vs. 5 Soccer match, where he teamed up with Antonio Honda, Yuji Hino, Tanomusaku Toba and Yoshiko as Akira-waku FC and lost score 2–2 (2–0 on penalties) against Tonkatsu SC (Masa Takanashi, Daisuke Sasaki, Hoshitango, Tetsuya Endo and Tsukasa Fujimoto).
-At DDT Audience 2017 on May 28, Urano unsuccessfully challenged Konosuke Takeshita for the KO-D Openweight Championship.
-At DDT Sweet Dreams!
-2017 on January 29, he unsuccessfully challenged All Japan Pro Wrestling's Keisuke Ishii for the AJPW World Junior Heavyweight Championship.
-Urano teamed up with Takato Nakano and Takumi Tsukamoto at DDT BASARA 105 ~ Manji No Kitsune 2 Hikime ~ on September 14, 2019, to defeat Sento Minzoku (Daiki Shimomura, Isami Kodaka and Ryuichi Sekine) to win the UWA World Trios Championship.
-Urano is a former multiple time Ironman Heavymetalweight Champion, title for which he latest competed at Judgement 2019: DDT 22nd Anniversary in a gauntlet battle royal against the winner Saki Akai, Yuka Sakazaki, El Lindaman, Asuka and others.
+Urano participated at Budokan Peter Pan on August 18, 2012, where he competed in a "5 vs. 5 soccer match" - a variant of an iron man tag team match where tiebreaks were decided by a soccer penalty shoot-out.
+He teamed up with Antonio Honda, Yuji Hino, Tanomusaku Toba and Yoshiko as Akira-waku FC, and lost with a score of 2–2 (2–0 on penalties) against Tonkatsu SC (Masa Takanashi, Daisuke Sasaki, Hoshitango, Tetsuya Endo and Tsukasa Fujimoto).
+On May 28, 2017 at DDT Audience, Urano unsuccessfully challenged Konosuke Takeshita for the KO-D Openweight Championship.
+At DDT Sweet Dreams! on January 29, 2017, he unsuccessfully challenged All Japan Pro Wrestling's Keisuke Ishii for the AJPW World Junior Heavyweight Championship.

+Urano teamed up with Takato Nakano and Takumi Tsukamoto at DDT BASARA 105 ~ Manji No Kitsune 2 Hikime ~ on September 14, 2019, to defeat Sento Minzoku (Daiki Shimomura, Isami Kodaka and Ryuichi Sekine) and win the UWA World Trios Championship.
+Urano is a former multiple-time Ironman Heavymetalweight Champion; he last competed for the title at Judgement 2019: DDT 22nd Anniversary in a gauntlet battle royal against Yuka Sakazaki, El Lindaman, Asuka, eventual winner Saki Akai, and several other wrestlers.